752963e64/Journal/Damn_it_works_fucking_nice.md

 thrown snapd and all the branding in trash... installed legit packages from their respective author.

+Maybe they prefer pedobear profiles...  :D

+This is impossible I break stuffs...
+I grind system internal for years... what's happening is pure distributed sabotage! which tell long about the kind operating... :D

 ## Assumptions

 esthetically it's beautifuly engineered.
 The only thing disturbing me is the frame size(when there is nothing interesting to be placed in)...